 These defects are permanent antlers and do not shed like other deers.
 The Maryland Department of Natural Resources estimates that one female in every 20,000 does have small antlers.

 Deer native to North America all have antlers.
 There are two species of deer native to North America.
 These are the whitetail deer and mule deer.
 There is also a subspecies of the mule deer, the Pacific coastal blacktail, which also grows antlers.

-The elk, caribou, and moose all have antlers, with the moose having the largest antlers.
+The elk, caribou, and moose have antlers, with the moose having giant antlers.
 Antlers are grown from the age of one year old.

 Are Antlers the same as Horns?

 Whereas other North American mammals such as bison, antelopes, goat, sheep, and cattle have horns, these are not the same as the antlers that deers grow.